Help for Workers

 This public health emergency has exposed the sheer inadequacy of our social safety net.
 Sick pay is too low, there isn’t adequate support for parents who have to take leave to provide care, and the self-employed and those on zero-hours are fighting to stay afloat.
 And the economic shock caused by the pandemic has risked the livelihoods of workers across the country.

-I know that lots of people will not feel safe returning to work as the government starts to ease the lockdown.
+You should work from home if you can.
 No worker should have their life or the lives of their loved ones risked simply by going to work.
 This was true before the coronavirus crisis and should not be cast aside now.

 If you are being asked to work in an unsafe environment, I can help.
 You can tell me about any problems at work anonymously via firstname.lastname@example.org.